 1. Is there literally a universal grammar, to learn any language of choice?

 A uniform grammar for all languages in the world is impossible.
 I am not aware of any such postulate by Mr. Chomsky.
-His grammar tells what principles many languages have in common, owing to human inborn capabilities.
+His grammar tells what principles many languages have in common, owing to human inborn capability for language.

 2. Are there actually Language Acquisition Devices in human brains and can brains be programmed?

-Linguistically, a device may be something devised, as well as a faculty that devises.
+Linguistically, a device may be something devised, but also a faculty that devises.
 This latter meaning might apply to Mr. Chomsky’s theory best.

 I use a term as the human language faculty, not the LAD.
 Language and speech are not only the Broca or Wernicke areas.
 Except impediment, people hear, see, and feel, when speaking; people can talk about memories or imagine the future.
 The faculty works in the brain entire and it cannot be programmed.
 Biological properties of human neural matter do not allow programming as on artificial intelligence.